Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Computation of the Total Perturbation Correction ( TPC )

-where, we have denoted the analytic-continuation of the partial sum of the BS by:$~B_N(u)\rightarrow~\bar{B}_N(z)$.Using the above properties/results, the TPC can be evaluated by the change of the integration-variable to $z$ (see, eq(272b)).Then, by taking care of possible numerical-divergence at the upper limit, $~z=1$ and further, considering the limit of the sequence of partial-sums, the TPC is evaluated as follows ( we suppress the $g$-dependence of quantities for notational-clarity):
+where, we have denoted the analytic-continuation of the partial sum of the BS by:$~B_N(u)\rightarrow~\bar{B}_N(z)$.\\ Using the above properties/results, the TPC can be evaluated by the change of the integration-variable to $z$ (see, eq(239b)).Then, by taking care of possible numerical-divergence at the upper limit, $~z=1$ and further, considering the limit of the sequence of partial-sums, the TPC is evaluated as follows ( we suppress the $g$-dependence of quantities for notational-clarity):

-where,$~\rho=4r_c$ and $~\bar{B}_N(z)$ is defined by eqn.(273a).
-Note that term-by-term integration of the partial-sum,$~\bar{B}_N(z)$ can now be carried out in eqn.(274), in contrast to the BS in eqn.(267) because of the incorporation of analyticity through the conformal-map $z$.
+where,$~\rho=4r_c$ and $~\bar{B}_N(z)$ is defined by eqn.(240a).
+Note that term-by-term integration of the partial-sum,$~\bar{B}_N(z)$ can now be carried out in eqn.(241a), in contrast to the BS in eqn.(234) because of the incorporation of analyticity through the conformal-map $z$.

-The results are presented in Table-II.
-There we have shown results ( col.(4)) for the Borel-sum for the total- perturbation-correction(TPC)computed using eq.(274a-b) and conformal-mapping,eq.(272a) for the \textit{ground state energy} of the QAHO, SAHO and the QDWO as a function of $g$ given in col.(1).
-For each case, the input-value of $\alpha$, (see eq.(265)) is indicated.
+The results are presented in \textbf{Table-II}.
+There we have shown ( col.(4)) the Borel-sum for the total- perturbation-correction(TPC) computed using eqn.(241a-b) and conformal-mapping, eqn.(239a) , for the \textit{ground state energy} of the QAHO, SAHO and the QDWO as a function of $g$ given in col.(1).
+For each case, the input-value of $\alpha$, (see eqn.(232)) is indicated.
 Entries in col.(2) are the input-value for the `radius of convergence'; $N_c$ in col.(3) denotes the number of terms retained in the Borel-series for convergence up to the specified accuracy; $E_0$ in col.(5) denotes the LO-contribution; $E_{tot}$ in col.(6) represents the `total corrected energy'; entries in col(7) labeled $Exact$, display the `standard'-numerical results from the indicated reference; and the last column specifies the ${\%}error$ with respect to the $Exact$-result.
-We have fixed the value: ~$\epsilon=0.001$ ,( see eq.(274a)) in the computation of TPC in all-cases.
+We have fixed the value: ~$\epsilon=0.001$ ,( see eqn.(241a)) in the computation of TPC in all-cases.

-It may be noted that the convergence of the partial-sum is quite fast- an accuracy of $\sim (99.99\%)$ is uniformly achieved over the full explored range of $g$ and for all the cases of anharmonic-interaction when the cut-off $N_c$ on the number of terms retained in the partial-sum is as low as $\sim\left(10-20\right)$ (Table-II).
-Thus, the `$optimality$' and the `$accuracy$' of the MCM are firmly established in MFPT.
+It is noteworthy that the convergence of the partial-sum is quite fast- an accuracy of $\sim (99.99\%)$ is uniformly achieved over the full explored range of $g$ and for all the cases of anharmonic-interaction since the cut-off $N_c$ on the number of terms retained in the partial-sum is as low as $\sim\left(10-20\right)$ (\textbf{Table-II}).
+Thus, the `$optimality$' and the `$accuracy$' of the 'method of conformal mapping' are firmly established in MFPT. ~